Azure/automl-codegen-preview/README.md

 )
 ```

+**IMPORTANT NOTE:** Due to temporal dependency to indexed packages needed to make code-gen work, before training with "enable_code_generation=True" the process will need to create a specific Docker image for it, which causes significant delay on the start of the featurization and training (around 15 min).
+This issue is temporal and will be eliminated when moving to PUBLIC PREVIEWS and more mature PRIVATE PREVIEWS.

 You can retrieve the code gen artifacts via the UI (see _Viewing Code Generation from the UI_), or by running the following code:

 ```python